Spring arrives with milder weather, rain returns by midweek

-Skies will continue to clear through the evening hours on the first day of spring.
-Temperatures rebounded into the 50s after a chilly start following the passage of low pressure over the Great Lakes early in the weekend.
+Skies will clear through the evening hours on a beautiful first day of spring.
 Tonight will be fair and chilly, with lighter winds and morning readings in the mid- to upper 30s.

 High pressure will bring sunshine and milder weather Monday, with highs in the upper 60s.
 A southerly flow will develop that will keep temperatures above the seasonal averages most of the week.